 We do one test without VPN and right after that try 3 countries from their server list.
 The countries include the USA, UK, and Asia, such as China or Japan, depending on the availability of the number of servers on particular providers.

 We will tune every knob and checkbox and see which of them gives errors.
-Setting up the software is part of the user experience and it’s important to take note of the time spent on configuring the client.
+Setting up the software is part of the user experience, and it’s important to note the time spent configuring the client.
 Not all VPNs have a standalone program.
-If the configuration files have to be integrated with VPN implementing software like OpenVPN, we note it as a drawback.
+If the configuration files have to be integrated with VPN-implementing software like OpenVPN, we note it as a drawback.

 If the provider offers service on iOS or Android devices, we also do a simple usability test to see how navigation through the application feels for the users.

 We ask them a wide range of questions to see how they interact with customers.
 There have been cases when a provider had a live chat feature, yet the operators never reacted to the initiated conversation.

 Sometimes it takes a lot of back-and-forths.